Samsung/tizen-docs/docs/application/web/guides/multimedia/metadata.md

 You can extract metadata information from multimedia files.
 Metadata is the information about multimedia files.

-The main feature of the Metadata API include:
+The main features of the Metadata API include:

 - Extracting simple metadata informations